Opinion Exchange Dynamics: The DeGroot model

 \section{The DeGroot model}

 The first model we describe was pioneered by Morris DeGroot in 1974~\cite{DeGroot:74}.
 DeGroot's contribution was to take standard results in the theory of Markov Processes (See, e.g., Doob~\cite{doob1953stochastic}) and apply them in the social setting.
 The basic idea for these models is that people repeatedly average their neighbors' actions.
 This model has been studied extensively in the economics literature.
+The question of {\em learning} in this model has been studied by Golub and Jackson~\cite{golub2010naive}.